Chicago Lighting Institute: Ralph G. Raymond

-Ralph G. Raymond was the first Managing Director of the Managing Director of the Institute, beginning in 1930.
+Ralph G. Raymond was the first Managing Director of the institute, beginning in 1930.
 He resigned in 1938 to become supervisor of sales and promotion for Commonwealth Edison Co.

 Carl W. Zersen

-Since the founding of the Institute, Carl W. Zersen was hired to work part-time as a lecturer for the classes conducted by the Institute.
-In 1930, Zersen became the full-time Associate Director, responsible for directing the lectures, publicity and consulting activities of the Institute.
+Since the founding of the institute, Carl W. Zersen was hired to work part-time as a lecturer for the classes conducted by the institute.
+In 1930, Zersen became the full-time Associate Director, responsible for directing the lectures, publicity and consulting activities of the institute.
 In 1938, Zersen became the Managing Director, and remained at the helm till he retired in 1968.
 During his tenure, the Institute developed a national and even international reputation.
 In these pioneering years that led from an initial emphasis on the use of better lighting to an era of all-electric buildings, Zersen came to be regarded throughout the industry in the United States as "Mr. Lighting."

 Zersen served as a member and chair of various committees of the Chicago Section of the Illuminating Engineering Society (IES), and as Chairman of the Chicago Section in 1941 and 1942.
 At the national IES level, he served for three years as Chairman of the National Committee on Lighting Education (1946–48), and Chairman of the Joint Sub-Committee of Lighting Education with the U.S. Public Health Service (1948–49).
 He chaired the Committee on Lighting Education, which authored the Lighting Fundamentals Course (1947, rev. 1955 and 1961) that was used for twenty years as a textbook at the Institute and in a variety of educational settings throughout the United States.
 He served as the Chairman of the Board of Judges for three International Lighting Competitions sponsored by the National Electrical Manufacturer's Association (1947, 1947, and 1952).
 He also served as the Chairman of the Judging Committees for Lighting Competitions sponsored by the Electrical Construction and Maintenance Magazine (1953) and by McGraw-Hill Publications (1957).

 Zersen was Chairman of the Milwaukee School of Engineering (MSOE) Industrial Advisory Committee for Illumination Technology for thirteen years and a member of the MSOE Corporation for eleven years.
 He gave hundreds of lectures to promote the use of better light at professional conferences and club meetings as well as on radio and television.
 For "Light's Diamond Jubilee" in 1954, he organized 72 speakers to give talks in 247 settings for a total attendance of 19,938 people, all to promote appreciation for the use of better light.
 In 1959, he was appointed to the United States National Committee of the Commission Internationale de l'Eclairage, composed of lighting experts from around the world.
 Zersen received the Distinguished Service Certificate from the National Electrical Manufacturers Association in 1952.
 In 1953 he became a Fellow of the Illuminating Engineering Society, which he had joined in 1928.
 He received an honorary Electrical Engineering degree from the Milwaukee School of Engineering on May 10, 1968.
 In 1971, he received the Distinguished Service Award from the Illuminating Engineering Society.